Home / Decision guide

 Bring this list to every conversation, ours included.
 A good advisor welcomes all eight.
 A bad one gets uncomfortable around number three.

-8. If this is wrong for me, what would you suggest instead?The most revealing question on the list.
+- Which alternatives deserve comparison, and what tradeoffs distinguish them?The most revealing question on the list.
 An advisor with only one answer has only one product.

 Protect yourself